Collaboration or Corporate Capture? Quantifying NLP's Reliance on Industry Artifacts and Contributions: Survey

 In parallel to the citation recording process, we calculated the number of reported metrics per paper to determine whether industry's increased computing capabilities would allow them to disseminate more results.
 This variable, along with the other miscellaneous variables are averaged over each institute type and presented in Table \Ref{tab:misc}.

-Statistical significance testing in any form is still a rarity in all papers but more common in the industry setting.
-The percentage of publicly released code linearly decreases with increased privatization.
+The percentage of publicly released code exhibits a downward trend across institution type.
 Given that reviewers were instructed to take into consideration a submission's ability to meet Reproducibility Criteria, the acceptance of 15 papers with private implementations indicates that either these papers contribute exceptional methods that outweigh the negative consequences of their privacy or that the value placed on reproducibility is not uniform across reviewers.
-The usefulness of scientific results reported on closed models has been called into question \citet{rogers-etal-2023-closed} and whether research on private models is suitable for a public venue such as EMNLP is therefore worthy of debate.
+The usefulness of scientific results reported on closed models has been called into question \cite{rogers-etal-2023-closed} and whether research on private models is suitable for a public venue such as EMNLP is worthy of debate.
+Note that an "Industry Track" exists at EMNLP, which would seem like a natural fit for privately-implemented industry papers, however, they were submitted to the main track instead.
+We reflect further on the purpose of an Industry Track in \cref{sec:discussion}.

 Academics and industry practitioners report nearly the same number of metrics per paper.
 This could be a result of limiting our survey to the main bodies of papers which have a fixed length and subsequently a relatively standard number of tables and figures.
 A future analysis including appendices may be more revealing.